-The Northern Land Council is an independent statutory authority of the Commonwealth.
+The NLC is an independent statutory authority of the Commonwealth.
 It is responsible for assisting Aboriginal peoples in the Top End of the Northern Territory to acquire and manage their traditional lands and seas.

 Aboriginal land councils were set up in the early 1970s during the federal Government’s Aboriginal land Rights Commission (the Woodward Inquiry).